Reetkapoor/ViolenceGuard-AI/README.md

 This project implements a violence detection inference system using a deep learning model, deployed as a containerized FastAPI service on AWS EC2.
 The system performs video-based inference and sends email alerts using Amazon SNS when high-confidence violence is detected.
 Application logs are collected using Amazon CloudWatch.

-The primary goal of this project is to demonstrate how a trained machine learning model can be served, containerized, deployed, and monitored in the cloud in a cost-efficient manner using AWS Free Tier resources.
+The primary goal of this project is to demonstrate how a machine learning model can be trained locally, containerized, deployed, and monitored in the cloud in a cost-efficient manner using AWS Free Tier resources.

 ### Problem Statement